nchez/political-breakdown/readme.md

 Ever wonder who's contributing to the really hip and cool politicians??
 Well look no further than the Politcal Breakdown web app!

-Track who is contributing to your favorite local and federal politicians!
+Track what stocks your favorite local and federal politicians are trading!
 Add and delete from your watchlist to track those devious officials who are definitely voting with our best interests in mind!

 A leaderboard page summarizes who has the most contributions and by which category.